 The demands of starting school or transitioning to a new school can be a daunting experience for many children and teens.
 We can support your child with this transition as they become familiar with the new setting.

-Christian implements a supportive approach with education staff, tailoring approaches to suit your child’s learning style so they achieve their potential and successfully negotiate future schooling years.
+Our developmental educators implement implement a supportive approach with education staff, tailoring approaches to suit your child’s learning style so they achieve their potential and successfully negotiate future schooling years.

 Making and maintaining peer friendships